Everything you always wanted to know about Madeira...

 "Last week I drank a glass of very good Madeira from a bottle my grandfather opened 25 years ago."

-Most Madeiras are blends - but we mainly carry pure varieties.
-In the case of wines with an age designation, it should be noted that the wine relevant to the age is the youngest of the cuvée.
-That means: with a five-year-old Madeira, the youngest wine in the blend is at least 5 years old, all the others are older.
+Most Madeiras are blends – however, we primarily carry single-varietal wines.
+For wines with an age designation, it's important to note that the wine determining the age is the youngest in the cuvée.
+This means that for a five-year-old Madeira, the youngest wine in the blend is at least five years old, and all others are older.
 The same applies to 10-year-olds, 20-year-olds, etc.

 Handwork in the vineyards